 Where am I allowed to protest?

 A democratic nation should not fear protests from citizens.
 In early 2022, the nation’s capital was the site of one of the longest, and loudest, protests in Canada.
-Ottawa lawyer Céline Dostaler witnessed the truckers’ protest firsthand.
+Ottawa criminal lawyer Céline Dostaler witnessed the truckers’ protest firsthand.
 This is the third instalment of a multi-part series where she explores the laws dealing with protesting in Canada.

 Does the Charter give me the right to protest anywhere?